BritneyJo/ilooklikeadeveloper/readme.md

 - **Julie Shannan**, Deputy Director, Girlstart
 - **Nicole Engard**, Director, ChickTech Austin
 - **Britney Jo Ludkowski**, Web Development Instructor, General Assembly

+### Code Along Instructions

+For the code along, we will be using a [Codepen](http://codepen.io/britneyjo/pen/qakbBa) so anyone can participate no matter what device you are using.
+Just follow the link and click 'fork' at the top right to create your own version to edit.
+You will be asked to create an account to save your work so feel free to do this ahead of tomorrow's event.
+Looking forward to learning how to write our first line of code together!